DeterminateSystems/nix-installer/CONTRIBUTING.md

 ## Container tests

+For x86_64 Linux we have some additional container tests.
 In `nix/tests/container-test` there exists some Nix derivations which we expose in the flake via `hydraJobs`.

 These should be visible in `nix flake show`: